-Running a car dealership in Fairfield, Connecticut is not the same as owning one in Detroit, Michigan.
+Running a car dealership in Fairfield, Connecticut, is different from owning one in Detroit, Michigan.
 They are completely different markets, so if you don’t know anything about your market, it’s time to find out.
-Research the demographics in your area and learn the car-buying seasons in your region.
-If you live in a cold area, for instance, right before winter could be your prime time to stock up on trucks and sturdy 4-wheel-drive vehicles for a big sale.
+Research your area’s demographics and learn about your region’s car-buying seasons.
+If you live in a cold area, right before winter could be your prime time to stock up on trucks and sturdy 4-wheel-drive vehicles for a big sale.

 2. Get very clear on your current sales goals

 You may say, “My car dealership business does have goals!
 We want to make more money and sell more cars!”
 That’s not sufficient.
 Your goals should be S.M.A.R.T: specific, measurable, attainable, realistic, and time-based.
 For example, a S.M.A.R.T. goal could be, “Between May 1 to May 31, increase the number of up sheets completed in April by 5%.”

 3. Be able to name the most popular makes and models you sell